 Yesterday we went for our nice long walk along the promenade and beach towards

 Castellon.
-It really was a lovely morning and what is nice about Spain (excluding the Spanish themselves) is that Sunday is a family day.
+It really was a lovely morning and what is nice about Spain is that Sunday is a family day.
 The supermarkets and most shops are all shut and do you know what? - Nobody goes hungry or starves.
 Just how it should be.
 It was lovely

 to see young families out with their kids and parents (they don't advocate euthanising old people here, just so long as they can still baby sit).

 turned around and made our way back.
 That was a lovely way to spend a warm, sunny morning after which we had a lunch of toast-and-whatever, to use up the dried baguette leftovers.